 Private Equity:

 3i primarily uses its own funds to invest in companies with a market value between 100 and 500 million euros.
 Their approach focuses on promoting growth as a means of long-term wealth generation.
 They invest heavily in sectors such as software, industrial technology, consumer services, healthcare and consumer goods.
-A prominent example of this is Action, a rapidly expanding European discount retailer, which makes up a significant part of their portfolio and has been a key driver of their recent returns.
+A prominent example of this is Action, a rapidly expanding European discount retailer, which makes up a significant part of its portfolio and has been a key driver of its recent returns.

 Infrastructure: